-• The SANE (sexual assault nurse examiner) exam: Victim/survivors who are considering filing criminal charges, or who want to keep their options open in the future, are advised to get a SANE exam to collect medical evidence.
+• The SANE (sexual assault nurse examiner) exam: victim/survivors who are considering filing criminal charges, or who want to keep their options open in the future, are advised to get a SANE exam to collect medical evidence.
 The exam can be completed for up to five days after the assault, but it is best to collect evidence as soon after the assault as possible.
-A medical exam is free of charge, is completely confidential, and is available 24 hours a day, 7 days a week at University Health Services (UHS) at University of Massachusetts Amherst or at Cooley Dickinson Hospital in Northampton.
+A medical exam is free of charge, is completely confidential, and is available 24 hours a day, seven days a week, at University Health Services (UHS) at University of Massachusetts Amherst or at Cooley Dickinson Hospital in Northampton.
 If you have questions about the services at UHS, please call 577.5000 and ask to speak to the triage nurse.
-Even if you decide not to have the exam, it is advisable to seek medical attention, especially if penetration, bruising, or injury occurred, so you can receive care and medication to prevent pregnancy or STDs/STIs.
+Even if you decide not to have the exam, it is advisable to seek medical attention, especially if penetration, bruising, or injury occurred, so you can receive care and medication to prevent pregnancy or STIs.

-Hampshire College Public Safety
+Hampshire College Campus Police

-EMERGENCY x1911
+Emergency x1911

 - Filing a police report will provide legal documentation in the event of a future offense by the same person, or in case you decide to prosecute in the future.
 You may file a police report at any time, though the evidence is likely to be stronger the sooner you do so after the offense.
 Filing a police report does not mean that legal action will be taken.
-You may file a police report directly with the Hampshire Public Safety officers who will notify the Amherst Police Department. - Hampshire College Public Safety is able to respond and intervene in dangerous or potentially dangerous situations, including an assault.
+You may file a police report directly with the Hampshire Campus Police officers, who will notify the Amherst Police Department. - Hampshire College Campus Police is able to respond and intervene in dangerous or potentially dangerous situations, including an assault.
 You are encouraged to call if you have any safety concerns or simply feel uncomfortable with a situation.
-Public safety also has the authority to "trespass" (i.e., ban an individual from campus) if that person is not a Hampshire community member and has been deemed to pose a risk to the community or individual community members. - When you report a sexual assault to public safety, it is important to know that it is required by law to follow police protocols.
+Campus Police also has the authority to "trespass" (i.e., ban an individual from campus) if that person is not a Hampshire community member and has been deemed to pose a risk to the community or individual community members. - When you report a sexual assault to Campus Police, it is important to know that the staff are required by law to follow police protocols.
 This means that a police report will be filed and investigated. - What does an investigation entail?
-Depending on the circumstances, "gathering evidence" may be limited to interviewing the victim/survivor and the alleged perpetrator, or it may involve completing a medical exam to collect biological evidence or following other leads. - The Massachusetts Northwest District Attorney's Office can help you prosecute an assailant and connect you with a Victim's Advocate.
+Depending on the circumstances, "gathering evidence" may be limited to interviewing the victim/survivor and the alleged perpetrator, and possibly friends/witnesses, encouraging the victim/survivor to complete a medical exam to collect biological evidence, or following other leads. - The Massachusetts Northwest District Attorney's Office can help you prosecute an assailant and connect you with a Victim's Advocate.